xhanxu/Mamba3D/README.md

 ## 📋 TODO
-- [√] Release the training and evaluation code
+- [x] Release the training and evaluation code
 - [ ] Release the pretrained weights
 - [ ] Release the toy code on Colab